Rule 18. Selection of the jury.

 (a)(3) In courts using lists of prospective jurors generated in random order by computer, the clerk may call the jurors in that random order.

-(b) The court may permit counsel or the defendant to conduct the examination of the prospective jurors or may itself conduct the examination.
+(b) Examination of prospective jurors.
+The court may permit counsel or the defendant to conduct the examination of the prospective jurors or may itself conduct the examination.
 In the latter event, the court may permit counsel or the defendant to supplement the examination by such further inquiry as it deems proper, or may itself submit to the prospective jurors additional questions requested by counsel or the defendant.
 Prior to examining the jurors, the court may make a preliminary statement of the case.
 The court may permit the parties or their attorneys to make a preliminary statement of the case, and notify the parties in advance of trial.

 (c)(1) The panel is a list of jurors called to serve at a particular court or for the trial of a particular action.
 A challenge to the panel is an objection made to all jurors summoned and may be taken by either party.